 The Health Information Exchange (HIE) Onboarding Program supports the initial costs of connecting (onboarding) priority Medicaid providers to a community-based HIE that provides meaningful HIE opportunities and plays a vital role for Medicaid in that community.
 The Program launched in January 2019.

 Currently, there are many forms of health information exchange in Oregon.
 However, significant gaps in HIE coverage remain, and those gaps make it more difficult for critical Medicaid providers to provide efficient, patient-centered, coordinated care.
 Community-based HIEs can help meet critical Medicaid providers’ HIE needs through a wide range of HIE services that support referrals, coordination of care, and transitions of care.

 What the program will do

-- Support HIE-side costs for onboarding priority Medicaid providers
+- Support a portion of HIE-side costs for certain onboarding priority Medicaid providers

 - Require HIEs to make a meaningful financial contribution to provider-side costs for providers that face barriers (in-kind or otherwise)

 - Support a variety of Medicaid provider types (phased)

 - Leverage existing infrastructure

 What the program will not do